 }

 As a best practice, log messages should provide contextual information about where in the application an exception has occurred.
 While context can also be determined by using stack traces, in general the log message is going to be easier to read and understand.
 As a result, when logging an exception, it is a bad practice to use the exception’s message as the log message.
-The exception message contains what went wrong whereas the log message should be used to tell a log reader what the application was doing when the exception happened.
+The exception message should detail what went wrong.
+In contrast, the log message should inform the reader about what the application was doing when the exception occurred.
 The exception message is still logged.
 By specifying your own message, the logs are easier to understand.

 public void dontDoThis() {